Model Configuration Variables

 Model Activation Variables

-These variables control whether a model appears in the model selection interface and is available for use.
+These variables control whether a model appears in the model selection interface.

 MODELS_{PROVIDER}_{MODEL_ID}_ACTIVE=true|false

-Model activation defaults are defined in each provider's model list file:
+Model activation defaults are defined in the provider's model list file.
+The list files are located at:

 MODELS_OPENAI_GPT5_ACTIVE=false